ubacm/ubacm.github.io/src/site/pages/index.md

 Hack Night co-hosted by ACV Auctions is a biweekly hack session at UB.
 Come build awesome projects, do homework, and have dinner with UB ACM.

+# Lightning Talk
+## April 2th, 2018 6pm-8pm Davis 101
+Lightning Talk is an open forum event where anyone can present a quick five minute presentation on <strong>anything</strong> you'd like.
+Swing by and join us for a fun time, and have some pizza with us for dinner.
+(You don't need to present to enjoy the talks!)

+Presenters will be awarded an additional one check-in mark!
+Register to be a presenter here: <a href="https://goo.gl/forms/gEkw8HCCp7ZdFzuG2" target="_blank">https://goo.gl/forms/gEkw8HCCp7ZdFzuG2</a>

 # Hack Night Updates
 The first wave of prizes for Hack Night co-hosted by ACV Auctions Spring 2018 is [now published here](/hack#prizes)!
 Check out the categories and what you can win.